Meneer-de-Bruin/WCT-API/apis/api-target_POST.rst

 --------
 200: OK

-The inserted target is returned as if the API :doc:`api-target_PUT` had been used.
+The inserted target is returned as if the API :doc:`api-target_GET` had been used.

 Errors
 ------